 This product is a custom designed upgrade to the original BCG800XL Smart Grinder impeller.
 It also works successfully with the original BCG800 (non-XL version) and the BCG600SIL products.
-It likely works with the BCG400 also however I don't have direct confirmation from users on that model yet.
+Users report it works with the BCG400 also.
 One user reported that it does NOT fit the BCG820

 , so be aware if you have that model.

 - The design intentionally has very tight tolerances, so you can perfectly fit it to your unit with a very small amount of sanding.
 Usually it's a perfect fit out of the box, but each grinder is slightly different and so this small extra step might be necessary.

 - If you choose one of the polished options above your impeller will go through a special vibration polishing tumbler where fine beads smooth out the surface, removing the coarse graininess left by the printing process.
 The result is less rough, and the smoother surface reduces friction which in turn, slightly improves the flow of the ground coffee.